itsaman080/Firebase_Authenticator/README.md

 **Technologies Used:**

-React: For building dynamic and interactive user interfaces.
+React: For building dynamic and interactive user interfaces.<br>
-Firebase Authentication: For secure and efficient user authentication.
+Firebase Authentication: For secure and efficient user authentication.<br>
 Firebase Firestore: For real-time data storage and management.